1. Notify the ICO

 3. Consider whether you really need to reconfirm marketing consent

 It is quite possible that you actually don’t need to ask for opt-in consent.
 This is one of the biggest misconceptions around GDPR right now.
 In fact, you could actually be breaking the law by contacting your customers via email to confirm consent under The Privacy and Electronic Communications Regulations (PECR).
 So, if your hand is hovering over the send button, stop and find out if you really need to do this, or whether you could rely on any other grounds to contact your customers under GDPR, such as legitimate interest.
-Toni Vitale has recently been quoted in the Guardian on this topic.
-Click here to view the article.
+Read more in the Guardian on this topic.

 4. Check your key supplier contracts